fabremx/crafting-frontend-exercices/README.md

 ### 4.1 Create a Footer - Exercice n°2<a id='41'></a>

-Update template in fucntion of recieved attribute.
+Update template depending on the recieved attributes.

 ```ts
 class Footer extends CustomHTMLElement {